andersonopt/website/content/blog/product-release-notes-4-14-20.md

 ## User Documentation Linked in App

-Access our [user documentation](https://docs.andersonopt.com/workflow-overview/ "User Documentation") directly from the app.
-Click the 'User Documentation' link in the top header of any AO window.
+Need a quick refresher on a workflow?
+Access [user documentation](https://docs.andersonopt.com/workflow-overview/ "User Documentation") directly from the app.

+* Click the 'User Documentation' link in the top header of any AO window.

 ![](/images/User_Documentation_2.png)